Charles0704/Google-Play-Store-Apps-Project/README.md

 If Rating $\in$[1,4)   ---> 0
 If Rating $\in$[4,4.5) ---> 1
 If Rating $\in$[4.5,5] ---> 2
+Use One-hot Encoding to convert categorical features(Category, Content Rating, Genres, Type) into numerical features
 Outlier Removal: Applied DBSCAN and Isolation Forest for outlier detection and removal.